JamieTaylor94/jt-domain-driven-design-example/README.md

 1. **Complexity**: Implementing DDD can introduce additional complexity, especially in large-scale projects, requiring a solid understanding and expertise.
 2. **Learning Curve**: Developers new to DDD may face a learning curve, as it requires a different approach to software design.
-3. **Increased Development Time**: DDD emphasizes analysis, modeling, and collaboration, which may extend the development timeline.
+3. **Increased Development Time**: DDD emphasizes analysis, modelling, and collaboration, which may extend the development timeline.
 4. **Team Skill Set**: Adopting DDD may require acquiring new skills and knowledge within the development team.
 5. **Over-Engineering**: Without careful consideration, DDD can lead to over-engineering, resulting in unnecessary complexity.